LambdaSharp/LambdaSharpTool/Docs/Module-Output.md

 <dt><code>Output</code></dt>
 <dd>
 The <code>Output</code> attribute specifies the name of the module's output variable.
-If the <code>Output</code> value matches an input or variable name, the <code>Description</code> and <code>Value</code> attributes are copied from the matching input or variable when omitted.
+If the <code>Output</code> value matches a parameter or variable name, the <code>Description</code> and <code>Value</code> attributes are copied from the matching parameter or variable when omitted.

 <i>Required</i>: Yes